William And Ruth Scott Family Foundation Inc

 - Strategic priorities identified by the foundation's board

-- Existing relationships with beneficiary organizations
+- Existing relationships with beneficiary organisations

 - Alignment with the missions of the Omaha Community Foundation and Nebraska Children and Families Foundation